timewave-computer/valence-ui-monorepo/apps/valence-app/src/app/rebalancer/README.md

 # Adding support for new symbols

-You must add denom,coingecko id, and display symbol to the supportedAssets in the chainConfig object for the rebalancer.
-This is the only place.
+You must add denom,coingecko id, and display symbol to the supportedRebalancerAssets in the chainConfig object for the rebalancer.